apayne19/DoubleAuctionMarket/README.md

       * Website link: http://www.kevinmccabe.net/kevin/
    * Alexander Payne
       * Graduated from George Mason University with a BS in Economics
-      * Currently a Sr Data Analyst at Deloitte
+      * Currently a Data Scientist at Deloitte
       * Previous Data Science Analyst at Accenture
       * Previous Lead Python Developer at The Center for the Study of Neuroeconomics
       * LinkedIn link: https://www.linkedin.com/in/alex-david-payne/